Getting Long-Term Disability (LTD) Benefits for Asthma

 Asthma is a chronic disease of the lungs that causes the lung’s airways to become inflamed.
 When this happens, the airways become swollen and produce excess mucus, making it difficult to breathe.
 It is known as an asthma attack when the lung muscles around the asthmatic airways constrict, narrowing the airways to a dangerous degree.
 Asthma attacks can cause extreme difficulty in breathing, or obstruct breathing altogether.
 It is not known why some have asthma while others do not, but it is likely a mix of genetic and environmental factors.
 It is often diagnosed in children and will last throughout life, but its severity can change over time.

 Often, asthma occurs as a result of exposure to certain elements, like airborne allergens, chemical fumes, or pollution.
 This is commonly known as allergic asthma.
 Others may suffer from non-allergic asthma, which is typically more severe and can be caused by obesity, conditions that result in reduced lung function, or an excess of white blood cells.
-White blood cells generally fight infection, but in excess they can cause inflammation of the airways.
-Both allergic and non-allergic asthma can be triggered or made worse by exercise, stress, illnesses such as the flu or respiratory infections, and dry air or changes in weather.
+White blood cells generally fight infection, but in excess, they can cause inflammation of the airways.
+Both allergic and non-allergic asthma can be triggered or made worse by exercise, stress, illnesses such as the flu or respiratory infections, dry air, or changes in weather.

 Asthma sufferers might experience the disease in different degrees.
 In mild or controlled asthma, many have intermittent symptoms that flare up several times a month.
 In these cases, people are able to lead a daily life that is relatively unaffected by their asthma and can control their symptoms with effective treatment.
 Others suffer severe or uncontrolled forms of asthma.